vitalyruhl/Win-PS-Autobackuping/README.md

 ## What's new

+### V1.3.1

+- 18.09.2022 - Bugfix on no internet connection

 ### V1.3.0

-- 17.09.2022 - Add aditional Transscript to Logfile and download actual Version from Github
+- 17.09.2022 - Add aditional transscript to togfile and download actual version from GitHub

 ### V1.2.0